dan-danache/hubitat/ikea-zigbee-drivers/Direct_Zigbee_Bindings.md

 * Increased response times, as all communications necessitate passage through the Hubitat Hub.

 ## Direct Device-to-Device Bindings

 Direct Device-to-Device Bindings leverage the inherent capabilities of the Zigbee protocol to facilitate seamless communication between devices.
-This method bypasses the need for a central hub, enabling devices to interact directly through a process known as “binding.”
-In this setup, a source device is directly linked to a target device, establishing a streamlined communication channel.
+This method bypasses the need for a central hub, enabling devices to interact directly through a process known as "binding".
+In this setup, a source device is directly linked to a target device, establishing a new streamlined communication channel.

 ```
 ┌─────────────┐          ┌───────────┐┌────────────┐